 Although Gagarin was later to claim, “I was never nervous during the space flight – there were no grounds for it”, not all the canine cosmonauts returned alive, and it was certainly a very high-risk project.

 Gagarin’s fully-automated rocket was launched from Kazakhstan soon after nine on the morning of 12 April.
 Although fully controlled from the ground, Gagarin had been given a sealed envelope containing the necessary codes in order to take control of his rocket – should the need have arisen.
 But for most of the 108 minutes, all was under control and Gagarin was able to report back, “The Earth is blue… how wonderful.
-It is amazing” and whistle a tune by Russian composer, Dmitri Shostakovich, “The Motherland Hears, The Motherland Knows”.
+It is amazing” and whistle a tune by Russian composer, Dmitry Shostakovich, “The Motherland Hears, The Motherland Knows”.

 Towards the end of the flight, however, the temperature within the capsule soared and Gagarin almost lost consciousness.
 But on time, Gagarin was able to eject and parachute down came to Earth, landing safely in the Volga River.
 Khrushchev repeatedly asked, “Is he alive?
 Is he alive?”
 When told that his cosmonaut had landed safely, the celebrations began.

 With dashing good looks and a radiant smile, 27-year-old Gagarin returned to Earth a hero.
 Khrushchev was delighted.
 He had long pumped money into the Soviet space programme, as had the Americans in theirs.
 Supremacy in space, so the superpowers believed, equated to control of the Earth.

 Khrushchev and Gagarin toured around Moscow in an open-top car.
 Gagarin became feted wherever he went (see the brief video clip below) and was made Hero of the Soviet Union.